 CZEPA | ŠKODA | Barrier free mobility

-In 2014, ŠKODA AUTO started working together with CZEPA (the Czech Paraplegic Association) on a mobility study that aims to improve the mobility of individuals with disabilities on the country’s main roads.
-Now disabled road users can use an interactive map, “Vozejkmap”, and a smartphone app to find accessible facilities including restaurants, parking spaces and more.
+In 2014, ŠKODA AUTO started working together with CZEPA (the Czech Paraplegic Association) on a mobility study.
+The aims is to improve the mobility of individuals with disabilities on the country’s main roads.
+Disabled road users can now use an interactive map, “Vozejkmap”, and a smartphone app to find accessible facilities including restaurants, parking spaces and more.
 The project also aims to educate the general public about mobility for people with disabilities through specialized seminars.
 In addition, ŠKODA has provided CZEPA with two customized vehicles, enabling disabled drivers to become mobile through a unique rental scheme.

 Domov Sue Ryder: Support of this organization, which helps old and sick people and their families | Volkswagen Financial Services | Regional support